LauraJeg/nc-news-frontend/README.md

 ### How to Run the Project

 1. Clone the repository: `git clone https://github.com/LauraJeg/nc-news-frontend`
-2. Navigate to the project directory: `cd nc-news`
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. Start the frontend and backend servers: `npm start`
+3. Start the frontend and backend servers: `npm start`
-5. Access the application in your browser at `http://localhost:3000`
+4. Access the application in your browser at `http://localhost:3000`

 ### Project Structure